Sierra Leone Creole people: Attire

-the latter a Twi or Ga word for money bag.
+the latter a Akan or Ga word for money bag.

 Although Creoles continue to wear elaborate dress style for special occasions such as weddings and parades, they adapted their styles of dress to incorporate newer Western-style fashion and intricate African-style dresses between the early to late 20th century.

 Today, teenage fashion—jeans, T-shirts, and sneakers—are very much in style among young Creole people.
 However, older Sierra Leone Creoles still dress conservatively in Western-style suits and dresses and some Creole women still wear the Jamaican Maroon Kabaslot, Kotoku, and carpet slippers and its derivative, the "print" that is a fusion of older African American, Afro-Caribbean and British dress styles.

 Cuisine

 Breakfast meal of some Creoles consist of porridge or English breakfast typically consisting of fried, poached or scrambled eggs, fried tomatoes or mushrooms, fried bread or buttered toast, and sausages.
 Noonday meal includes Western style or Caribbean-derived cuisines and also African food.